1. What is the Universal Public Health Insurance (UPHI)?

 - Sending an email to [email protected] or [email protected]

 In addition to the above, you can use the below email to report misconduct by UNHCR personnel, partner staff, or vendors/contractors including fraud, directly to the Inspector General’s Office at UNHCR Headquarters: [email protected].

-Only refugees with a valid Amayesh card, Hoviat card or Laissez Passer can enroll in the UPHI.
+Only refugees with a valid Amayesh card (Amayesh 16), Hoviat card or Laissez Passer can enroll in the UPHI.

 If you are an Afghan or other foreign passport holder with an Iranian work visa, you can get health insurance via the Social Security Insurance Organization.
-For more information, please visit the SSIO website.
+For more information, please visit the Tamin.ir or contact 021-64501

 Renewing the Amayesh/Hoviat cards for yourself and your family is important for many reasons, including making sure that you maintain your refugee status, which gives you certain rights and access to basic essential services in Iran.
-The UPHI scheme is only available to persons holding both Amayesh 15 or 16 and Hoviat card 14 and 15.
+The UPHI scheme is only available to persons holding Amayesh card 16, Hoviat card 15 or Laissez Passer.